 IV.
-RESULTS: EXTENDED HUBBARD-HOLSTEIN HAMILTONIAN
+RESULTS - EXTENDED HUBBARD HOLSTEIN HAMILTONIAN

 Having completed our discussion of the case of the interplay of a static alternating external potential with the correlation terms U, V in the extended Hubbard Hamiltonian, we now give analogous results for the case when we couple to dynamical (Holstein) lattice distortions.
-Figure 6 is a companion to Fig. 1, showing the evolution of the spin, charge, and bond susceptibilities with electron-phonon coupling $\lambda$ (rather than staggered potential $\Delta$ ) for different system sizes N. As discussed earlier, $\lambda$ has a similar qualitative effect to $\Delta$ , since it weakens the on-site repulsion U and hence drives CDW formation.
+Fig. 6 is a companion to Fig. 1, showing the evolution of the spin-, charge-, and bond-susceptibilities with electronphonon coupling λ (rather than staggered potential Δ) for different system sizes N. As discussed earlier, λ has a similar qualitative effect to Δ , since it weakens the on-site repulsion U and hence drives CDW formation.
 There are significant quantitative differences between the two situations.
-The SDW-CDW transition as a function of electron-phonon coupling $\lambda$ appears to be much more abrupt.
-Recall that $\Delta$ breaks the lattice symmetry explicitly, selecting out a single preferred sublattice.
+The SDW-CDW transition as a function of electron-phonon coupling λ appears to be much more abrupt.
+Recall that Δ breaks the lattice symmetry explicitly, selecting out a single preferred sublattice.
 It induces CDW order even within the SDW phase and as a consequence the change through the transition is less dramatic.
 The Holstein interaction, in contrast, spontaneously breaks the translational symmetry when it drives CDW order.
 We note further that BOW order is less sharply peaked at the SDW-CDW boundary.

-Figure 7 is a companion to Fig. 3, similarly showing the susceptibilities as a function of electron-phonon coupling constant $\lambda$ for a collection of values of V at a single lattice size N=32 and $\omega_0=2t$ .
-As V increases, a smaller $\lambda$ is sufficient to drive CDW formation.
-There appears to be some variation of the sharpness of the evolution of the susceptibilities near $\lambda_c$ as V is varied, with the most abrupt behavior occurring for intermediate V. In the extended Hubbard model ( $\lambda=0$ ), the transitions become monotonically more steep with increasing V. Indeed, as noted earlier, they change from continuous to discontinuous beyond the tri- (multi)critical point.
-The fluctuations of $\chi{CDW}$ at large $\lambda$ in Fig. 7 (middle panel) often occur in QMC studies of electron-phonon Hamiltonians and are associated with long equilibration times which occur when the electrons and lattice degrees of freedom are strongly coupled.
+Fig. 7 is a companion to Fig. 2, similarly showing the susceptibilities as a function of electron-phonon coupling constant λ for a collection of values of V at a single lattice size N=32 and $\omega_0=2t$.
+As V increases, a smaller λ is sufficient to drive CDW formation.
+There appears to be some variation of the sharpness of the evolution of the susceptibilities near λ_c as V is varied, with the most abrupt behavior occurring for intermediate V. In the extended Hubbard model ($\lambda=0$) the transitions become monotonically more steep with increasing V. Indeed, as commented earlier they change from continuous to discontinuous beyond the tri-(multi-)critical point.
+The fluctuations of $\chi{\rm cdw}$ at large λ in Fig. 7 (middle panel) often occur in QMC studies of electron-phonon Hamiltonians and are associated with long equilibration times which occur when the electrons and lattice degrees of freedom are strongly coupled.